 Now, let’s get into some remote onboarding best practices.
 Here are some tips that we can share to help the process along, no matter the employee, role, or how they are joining your organisation…

 1. Communication, Communication, Communication

-Ideally, all software and tools (including VPN access) should already be installed on new employees’ laptops, because if they work from home they can’t simply drop by the internal IT department to get help.
+Ideally, all software and tools (including VPN access) should already be installed on new employees’ laptops, because if they work from home they can’t simply drop the IT department to get some help.

 3. Remember Training Sessions

 Not everybody is used to working remotely.
-It’s therefore a good idea to ask your new employees how comfortable they are with meeting and chat tools such as Google Hangouts, Zoom, Slack, etc. – before their first day.
+That’s why it is typically a good idea to ask new employees how comfortable they are with meeting and chat tools such as Google Hangouts, Zoom, Slack, etc. – before their first day.

-Set up virtual coffee breaks, lunches or after-work drinks to promote communication within teams.
-You can either arrange these meetings yourself, ask teams to do so or even have new employees organize meet-and-greet sessions themselves, provided that they already know their most important contacts.
+Set up virtual coffee breaks, lunches, or after-work drinks to promote communication within teams.
+You can either arrange these meetings yourself, ask teams to do so, or even have new employees organise meet-and-greet sessions.

 Tools such as Wellbeing Warrior can help you support contacts between departments, as they match colleagues randomly for virtual coffee breaks or shared lunches.